Musculoskeletal and Foreign Body Ultrasounds

 Ultrasound will not show every soft tissue abnormality.
 Your referrer and our Radiologist or Sonographer will know when it is best used.
 The following are indications:

-Muscle injury, large tears and haematomas (bruises), are well shown.
+Muscle injury, large tears and haematomas (bruises).

 These connect muscle to bone.
 Tendons in many parts of the body are readily visible with ultrasound, in particular the shoulder, ankle and Achilles tendon.